rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 }
 ```

-<span class="caption">Listing 9-1: Attempting to access an element beyond the
-end of a vector, which will cause a `panic!`</span>

 <span class="caption">Listagem 9-1: Tentativa de acessar um elemento além do fim
 de um vetor, que causará um `panic!`</span>

-Here, we’re attempting to access the hundredth element (hundredth as indexing
-starts at zero) of our vector, but it has only three elements.
-In this case,
-Rust will panic.
-Using `[]` is supposed to return an element, but if you pass
-an invalid index, there’s no element that Rust could return here that would be
-correct.

 Aqui, estamos tentando acessar o centésimo elemento (centésimo pois o índice
 começa em zero) de nosso vetor, mas ele só tem três elementos.
 Nesse caso, Rust
 entrará em pânico.
 Supostamente `[]` devolve um elemento, mas se você passa um
 índice inválido, não há elemento que Rust possa retornar que fosse correto.

-Other languages, like C, will attempt to give you exactly what you asked for in
-this situation, even though it isn’t what you want: you’ll get whatever is at
-the location in memory that would correspond to that element in the vector,
-even though the memory doesn’t belong to the vector.
-This is called a *buffer
-overread* and can lead to security vulnerabilities if an attacker is able to
-manipulate the index in such a way as to read data they shouldn’t be allowed to
-that is stored after the array.

 Outras linguagens, como C, vão tentar te dar exatamente o que você pediu nessa
 situação, mesmo que não seja o que você quer: você vai receber o que quer que